-PD Lending verticals Stage 1 Stage 2 Stage 3 EAD LGD Home loans Use of stat istical automatic Ascertained based on LGD is ascertained using Loan against property detector tools past trends of proportion of outstanding at time of past trends of recoveries for each set of portfolios Lease rental discounting to identify PDs across a homogenous set of customers, default to the opening and discounted Developer loans and also ba sis DPD bucket outstanding of the using a reasonable Other loans Manageme or retail loans and nt evaluation/ for wholesale loans.
+PD Lending verticals Stage 1 Stage 2 Stage 3 EAD LGD Home loans Use of stat istical automatic Ascertained based on LGD is ascertained using Loan against property detector tools past trends of proportion past trends of recoveries Lease rental discounting / PDs across a us set of customers, of outstanding at time of default to the opening for each set of portfolios and discounted Developer loans 0 sis DPD bucket outstanding of the using a reasonable Other loans Managemei or retail loans and nt evaluation/ for wholesale loans.
 100% analysis period, except Stage 3 where EAD is 100%. approximation of the original effective rates of interest.
 However, due to sparsity of historical recovery data for analysis and data modelling, Management assumption-based rates have been applied for LGD across stages.